As a Commonwealth country, Kenya’s legal system descends from English common law.

 Courts may issue preservation orders where it can be demonstrated that a party in possession of infringing documents is likely to destroy or mutilate the documents to frustrate the enforcement of legal reliefs.

-A trade secret is recognised and protected if it relates to information that is kept a secret and is not readily available to categories of persons that would find the undisclosed information crucial for their trade, or if it relates to information that has commercial value and reasonable steps have been taken to keep the information undisclosed or a secret.
+A trade secret is recognised and protected if it relates to information that is kept secret and is not readily available to categories of persons that would find the undisclosed information crucial for their trade, or if it relates to information that has commercial value and reasonable steps have been taken to keep the information undisclosed or a secret.

 In Kenya, there is no specific statute that relates to the regulation of trade secrets.
 Trade secrets are protected by the application of common law and equity.